Era-Dorta/signalblast/README.md

-  export DOCKER_TAG="The version of signalblast to run, can be latest" export SIGNALBLAST_PHONE_NUMBER="The phone number of the bot" export SIGNALBLAST_PASSWORD="The password for the admin"
+  export DOCKER_TAG="The version of signalblast to run, can be latest" export SIGNALBLAST_PHONE_NUMBER="The phone number of the bot" export SIGNALBLAST_PASSWORD="The password for the admin" export SIGNALBLAST_HEALTHCHECK_RECEIVER="The contact or group to send health check messages"
   ```
 * Run via docker compose: `docker compose up`